-The Kickstart helmet comes with one black lycra padding set.
+The Kickstart and Ultra helmet both come with one black lycra padding set.

 The Matrix and Street both come with 2 different padding sets.
 The MIPS versions of these helmets come with the same paddings in black to better match with the yellow MIPS layer.

 (Photo is for reference only)

 The red padding is thicker and more suitable for smaller heads.
 For larger heads, the thinner turquoise padding will probably fit you best.
 Every head is different, so we recommend to try out both paddings and also mix and match, to get the best fit for your head.